 Before we dive into the 19 productive tips for the selling artist I do want to mention that I have made many mistakes in the past.
 I would try an idea and if the plan did not work as I envisioned I would move on to the next strategy.
 I kept chipping away until I had everything working just like I wanted.

 You will want to adjust the following tips to best fit your goals and lifestyle.
 If a plan is not working move on to the next one.
 Keep chipping away until everything is working just the way you like.

-19 Productive Tips for the Selling Artist
+19 Productive Tips For The Selling Artist

 These 19 productive tips are in no specific order.
 Go through them and decide which ones you can start implementing right away.
-When you have those strategies working for you review the list again and pick out a few more tips.
+When you have those strategies working for you to review the list again and pick out a few more tips.
 Before you know it, you will be managing your time properly.

 Whether you are an artist mom, full-time artist or a part-time artist, waking up early will allow you to get 60 – 90 minutes of work in before your day gets started.

 I just recently had someone ask me on Twitter, how do I run an art marketing business while still finding time to create art.